-Many experts on Iran believe that the question of how to deal with the domestic unrest that began in 2009, and has reemerged publicly in early 2011 in concert with uprisings in the Arab world, remains a key concern of the regime and the main source of schisms within it.
+Many experts on Iran believe that the question of how to deal with the domestic unrest that began in 2009, and which reemerged in the early months of 2011 in concert with uprisings in the Arab world, remains a key concern of the regime.
 Until the June 12, 2009, presidential election, frustration had not reached the point where large numbers of Iranians were willing to outwardly express dissent.
 Still, the regime's willingness to use force, and the lack of clear leadership of the protest movement, clouds its prospects for toppling the regime.

 The Green movement, which formed out of the post-presidential election protests as discussed above, constitutes the most significant popular challenge to the regime since it was formed, in the view of most experts.
 After the initial post-election daily protests, later demonstrations were organized around major holidays and included open calls for the downfall of the regime, rather than its reform.
 Some of the protests in late 2009 nearly overwhelmed regime security forces.
-Large protests were held on the July 9 anniversary of the suppression of the 1999 student riots; the August 5, 2009, official inauguration of Ahmadinejad; September 18, 2009 ("Jerusalem Day"), then November 4, 2009, 30th anniversary of the takeover of the U.S. embassy in Tehran, and the Ashura Shiite holy day (December 27, 2009).
-The latter protest, conducted the seventh day after the death of Ayatollah Montazeri, a major regime critic, was marked by the seizure and burning of several police vehicles, the refusal by some anti-riot police to beat protesters, the spreading to smaller cities, and was joined by some clerics.
+Large protests were held on the July 9 anniversary of the suppression of the 1999 student riots; the August 5, 2009, official inauguration of Ahmadinejad; September 18, 2009 ("Jerusalem Day"); November 4, 2009, 30th anniversary of the takeover of the U.S. embassy in Tehran; and the Ashura Shiite holy day (December 27, 2009).
+The latter protest, conducted the seventh day after the death of major regime critic Ayatollah Montazeri, was marked by the seizure and burning of several police vehicles, and the refusal by some anti-riot police to beat protesters; it spread to smaller cities and was joined by some clerics.

-Quiescence in 2010
+Quiescence in 2010 and Tentative Reemergence in 2011

 The momentum of the Green movement led some experts to predict the potential downfall of the regime, but the movement went into quiescence after the setback it suffered when its demonstration planned for the February 11, 2010, anniversary of the founding of the Islamic Republic (in 1979) was suppressed successfully.
 With weeks to prepare, the regime limited opposition communication and made several hundred preemptive arrests, as well as executing some oppositionists in late January.
 Minor protests were held on March 16, 2010, a Zoroastrian holiday (Fire Festival) celebrated by many Iranians, defying a Khamene'i edict against celebrating that holiday.
 Scattered protests, including by some labor groups, were held in major cities on May 1, 2010 (May Day).
 Musavi and Karrubi called for a huge demonstration on the June 12, 2010, anniversary of the election, leading to some movement by parliament hardliners to have them arrested.
 Sensing regime preparations for repression, the two publicly "called off" the protest in order to avoid harm to protesters.
+Despite its absence from the streets throughout most of 2010, there were signs of underground Green movement activism.
+2011: Revolution in Tunisia and Egypt Reawakens Green Activities